 We mentioned earlier that adult dogs can hold their pee for quite a while.
 On average they can hold their pee for up to 10-12 hours is they have too.
 If the need arises and your pet will be home alone for that long, most adult dogs will manage, but asking them to do this on a regular basis may have some negative consequences.

 - Incontinence – It's more common in ageing pets, but incontinence can happen to dogs at any age.
-Overtime, over-distention of the bladder from holding their pee for too long can damage the muscle and surrounding tissues leading to leaks.
+When dogs are repeatedly made to hold their pee for too long, over-distention of the bladder can occur and damage the muscle and surrounding tissues leading to leaks.
 This damage may be irreversible, so prevention if key.

 If your dog is experiencing any issues when it comes to bathroom needs, then you need to contact your vet immediately.
 Not peeing, straining to pee, peeing way too often, leaking, and blood in the urine are all signs of a much bigger issue.